blinks/ozymandias/README.markdown

 - Choose a sector next to at least one city, and take its action, if any.
 - All players choose a card from their hands and simultaneously reveal.
-- If any cards have a WAR effect, do what they say, then those cards go to each player's tableau.
+- If any cards have a WAR effect, do what they say, then all revealed cards go to each player's tableau.
 - Add the number of ruling cities at the sector to the numbers on matching revealed cards; the faction(s) with the highest total is/are the winner(s).
-- Destroy each winning city (ruling or not): they're free to be placed again.
+- Destroy each non-winning city (ruling or not): they're free to be placed again.
-- For each city destroyed, players gain influence equal to the number of cards for that faction in their tableau.
+- For each city destroyed, players gain influence equal to the number of cards for a winning faction in their tableau.

 ### Recover your Hand
 Put all the cards in your tableau back into your hand.
 Then as long as you have